 Landing on the heel is basically putting on the breaks for every footfall.
 The most efficient runners land on the midfoot and keep their strides light, smooth and flowing.
 Landing on the forefoot also permits your arches to act as natural shock absorbers and for a softer landing on hard surfaces.

-Most people today think barefoot running is hurts and dangerous, but in fact you can run barefoot on the world’s hardest surfaces without the slightest discomfort and pain.”
+Most people today think this type of running hurts and is dangerous, but in fact you can run this way on the world’s hardest surfaces without the slightest discomfort and pain.”

 For everything, you use something; What you use and develop you get to keep as long as you keep doing it.
 But, once you don’t use it, it atrophies.
-Running barefoot not only prevent running injuries but also wake up new muscles, both for balance and support.
+Running shoe-less not only prevents some running injuries but also wakes up new muscles, both for balance and support.

 When people start going barefoot that means their feet reawaken and begin to strengthen again.
 It helps to tone all of runner’s leg muscles in the process.

 As the feet strengthen, plantar fasciitis decreases, foot neuromas go away, bunions begin to dissipate and other conditions such as hammertoes also go away.
 Even the arthritic foot begins to gradually heal itself as it develops greater flexibility, strength, and especially blood flow.

 Going without shoes not only wakes up long-dormant muscles of the feet and legs, but increases blood flow to the feet and legs to get them moving.
 This increased blood reduces aches and pains, varicose veins, and warmer feet and legs in the winter